spryker/spryker-docs/docs/scos/dev/best-practices/state-machine-cookbook/state-machine-cookbook-build-a-state-machine.md

 * The payment must be done before packing the order.
 * After the order is paid, it can be packed and shipped to the customer.
 * The customer can return order items within 100 days since the order was placed.
-* If the customer returns order items, the refund process must be initiated.
+* If the customer returns the order items, the refund process must be initiated.
 * After 100 days have passed, the order is considered completed.
 * After a return, the order is considered completed.